 The new trilogy began with Star Wars: The Force Awakens, and one movie remains before director Rian Johnson launches his new saga, which will reportedly focus on characters other than the Skywalker family.
 We have no idea where the next trilogy will take us, but there are numerous interesting and powerful Legends Universe characters who can be used directly or adapted, as J.J.
 Abrams did with Kylo Ren (a character clearly inspired by Jacen Solo and Revan).

-So check out our list of the most powerful and interesting Sith.
+So check out our top 10 list of the most powerful and interesting Sith (in no particular order).
 We feel that they all should serve as inspiration for future Star Wars characters!
 But don't look for any of the Darths we’ve already seen!

 A number of noteworthy Lords have ruled various Sith empires since the Star Wars timeline began, but Marka Ragnos was the only one to create a so-called Golden Age for his Sith Empire.
 He used his intelligence rather than physical strength to protect his position, and ruled undisputed for a century.